NazirNayal8/RbA/MODEL_ZOO.md

 **Note**: according the config files we provide, it is assumed that the pretrained checkpoints are placed under the `pretrained/` folder.
 Make sure they are either placed there or that the config file is overwritten with the desired path when running an experiment.

+**Important Update**: Model weights for the models in the tables below are now available as a github release in the repo.

 ## Cityscapes Inlier Training

 These models are trained on cityscapes dataset only and are used as a starting point for finetuning with outlier supervision.